(ISC)² Application Security Advisory Council (ASAC)

 Glenn Leifheit is Principal Security Architect for Microsoft Information Technology's ACE (Assessment, Consulting and Engineering) Team.
 In this role he provides security advice to Microsoft internally as well as external customers.
 Prior to joining Microsoft, Glenn created, developed and led the application security program for FICO (Fair Isaac Corporation).
 He also lead FICO’s PCI program.
 Through Glenn's 20 year career in information technology he has focused on security, architecture, OS and middleware design, and operations along with software development.
 Glenn holds both a CISSP and the CSSLP certifications.
 He is also passionate about evangelizing security practices to the development community, engaging in over 50 conferences, users groups and code camps as a speaker or panel member.
 Glenn is also a founding member of TechMasters, a Toastmasters group designed to create a technical speaker community.

-Prior to this role, West served as Chief Technology Officer for Fortify products and leader of Fortify Software Security Research within HP ESP.
+Prior to his role, he served as Chief Technology Office (CTO) for Enterprise Security Products (ESP) at HP where influenced the security roadmap for the ESP portfolio and lead HP Security Research (HPSR), which drives innovation with research publications, threat briefings, and actionable security intelligence delivered through HP security products.
+West also served as CTO for Fortify products and leader of Fortify Software Security Research within HP ESP.
 West has spent more than a decade developing, delivering, and monetizing innovative security solutions, beginning with static analysis research at the University of California, Berkeley, and as an early security researcher at Fortify prior to its acquisition by HP.

 A world-recognized expert on software security, West co-authored the book, "Secure Programming with Static Analysis" with colleague and Fortify founder, Brian Chess, in 2007.
 Today, the book remains the only comprehensive guide to how developers can use static analysis to avoid the most prevalent and dangerous vulnerabilities in code.